YuxingChenLNU/CHIP-8-Emulator-Core/README.md

 # CHIP-8 Emulator (C++17)

 A modular implementation of the CHIP-8 virtual machine written in modern C++17.
-This repository consolidates and documents a previously developed emulator project, reorganized for clarity and public presentation.
+This project focuses on instruction-level execution, memory modeling, and stack-based control flow within a constrained hardware architecture.

+---

 ## Overview

-CHIP-8 is a simple interpreted programming language created for the RCA COSMAC VIP in the 1970s.
-This project recreates the core runtime architecture, focusing on instruction-level execution and memory modeling.
+CHIP-8 is a simple interpreted programming language originally developed for the RCA COSMAC VIP.
+This implementation recreates the core runtime components:

-### System Specifications
 * **Memory:** 4KB RAM address space (0x000 - 0xFFF).
 * **Registers:** 16 general-purpose 8-bit registers (V0–VF).
 * **Stack:** 16-level call stack for subroutines.